mtancret/mtancret.github.com/research.md

 I have been a reviewer for the following journals:

-IEEE Transactions on Parallel and Distributed Systems - 2014
+IEEE Transactions on Parallel and Distributed Systems (TPDS) - 2014

-Transactions on Computers - 2015
+IEEE Transactions on Computers (TC) - 2015